The Law Office of Seth Shich

 Because same-sex couples can’t naturally have children on their own, the legal definition of who qualifies as a parent is more complex.
 There are circumstances where only one partner may be considered the legal parent.
 For example, one parent may have a biological child from a previous relationship, and their current partner may not have any legal right to parentage.

 In cases where only one parent is considered legal, LGBT custody battles are relatively simple.
 In almost every conceivable circumstance, the legal parent retains full custody of the child, and the secondary, non-legal parent will not be granted visitation rights or any other means of shared custody.
 The secondary parent will also not be responsible for child support payments.
-This doesn’t mean that it’s impossible to seek visitation rights as a secondary parent, or that it’s impossible to seek child support from a secondary parent, but it is significantly more difficult and less straightforward than it would be with a traditional divorce. |

 In many cases, both partners are considered legal parents.
 This is reflected in the following scenarios: